olgavoz1971/skvo_veb/README.md

 # skvo_veb
 This is the main archive of the skvo_veb application (https://skvo.science.upjs.sk/igebc) of Interactive Gaia Eclipsing Binary Catalog (Pavol Jozef Šafárik University in Košice, Faculty of Science)

 The web application is written with Dash Plotly. Сallbacks, working with remote databases, are organised as 'background callbacks'.
-To arrange them we use Redis server and Celery
+To arrange them we use a Redis server and Celery
 ## Redis and Celery installation
 **Disclaimer**: The following instruction relates only to Linux, namely Ubuntu 22.04.4 LTS
 ### How to install Redis-community